Responsible Parties In Medical Malpractice Actions

-All these parties have a certain duty of care to their patients, and as such can be held liable when those duties are neglected.
+All these parties have a certain duty of care to their patients and can be held liable when those duties are neglected.
 Everyone should be able to expect an acceptable standard of care, and when that is not carried out, a malpractice case can be pursued.
-Contact a lawyer today to discuss your options by calling 312-445-9034 or 888-837-3275 toll free to learn more.
+Contact a lawyer today to discuss your options by calling (312) 781-1977 to learn more.

 Hospitals And Other Care Facilities

-Holding a hospital, nursing home or other care facility responsible for your injuries can include two levels of liability.
+Holding a hospital, nursing home, or other care facilities responsible for your injuries can include two levels of liability.
 A facility can be held directly and vicariously liable, depending on the circumstances of your injury.
-A direct liability is when the facility itself is responsible.
-An example is when a member of staff is hired without proper vetting, or maintaining an inadequate staff level for the number of patients the facility takes in.
-If an employee of the hospital does not follow physician orders, or if plans are called into question but not addressed, this can also be grounds for direct facility liability.
+Direct liability is when the facility itself is responsible.
+Examples include hiring staff members without proper vetting and not maintaining an adequate staff level for the number of patients the facility takes in.
+If an employee of the hospital does not follow a physician’s orders or if plans are called into question, but not addressed, this can also be grounds for direct facility liability.
 Other examples include: